21TORR/docs-old/docs/css/structure.rst

     While it's great if both definitions perfectly overlap – they don't have to.
 But you must not adapt rules outside of these definitions here for structuring your SCSS, as it otherwise will lose its whole purpose.

+A "component" is any logically grouped layout element.
+That can be as simple as a "button component" and as complex as an "accordion component".
+You need to group your layout elements and these grouped things are from here on called "component".

 *   Every component you build is by default an **atom**.
 *   If your component uses other components (as nested selectors) it will always be the highest level of the nested